What is the Bristol Zero Tolerance initiative?

 Made Bristol’s streets safer

-The Bristol Zero Tolerance initiative achieved a huge victory this year.
-In October the Avon and Somerset Police became just the third force in the country to officially recognise cat-calling, wolf-whistling and abusive remarks in the street as gender-based hate crimes.
+The Bristol Zero Tolerance initiative achieved a huge victory in October 2017 when Avon and Somerset Police became the third force in the country to officially recognise cat-calling, wolf-whistling and abusive remarks in the street as gender-based hate crimes.

-This shift in legislation will have a massive and immediate impact on women’s lives.
-It sends a strong message that Bristol is a city where sexual harassment will not be tolerated.
+This shift in legislation has had a massive impact on women’s lives sending a strong message that Bristol is a city where sexual harassment will not be tolerated.
+We are continuing this work with a local action plan and feeding in to local strategies to ensure women’s safety is addressed and prioritised.

 Encouraged Bristol’s institutions to sign the Bristol Zero Tolerance Pledge

-The Bristol Zero Tolerance initiative has partnered with over 100 organisations including the Avon and Somerset Police and Crime Commissioner, Bristol City Council, PwC, Watershed and many, many more.
+The Bristol Zero Tolerance initiative has partnered with over 100 organisations including the Avon and Somerset Police and Crime Commissioner, Bristol City Council, PwC, First Bus, United Communities, Watershed and many, many more.

 All of our partners have signed our pledge and committed to supporting Bristol Women’s Voice in tackling this issue.
 We have provided bespoke training for partners, and ensured they commit to: